ghewgill/twig/README.md

 Twig is an IRC server that reads from the Twitter Streaming API and forwards new tweets to an IRC channel.
 It is designed to be used by a single user only.

+## NOTE

+> As noted under **Bugs** below, this doesn't work with more than 100 followed users.
+Since I recently passed that on my own Twitter account, I've switched to [Bitlbee](http://bitlbee.org) and no longer use twig.

 ## Requirements

 Twig is written in Python and has no external dependencies other than a JSON